AlexeyMatveev686/office-js-api/Word/ApiChart/Methods/SetVertAxisTickLabelPosition.md

 ## Example

-This example spicifies tick label position for the vertical axis.
+This example specifies tick label position for the vertical axis.

 ```javascript
 builder.CreateFile("docx");